Dyson V11 Outsize Review

 Improvements over the Torque Drive

-In this section, I’ll enumerate the list of upgrades Outsize has over the Torque Drive version.
+In this section, I’ll list the upgrades Outsize has over the Torque Drive version.

 1. Higher airflow: The Outsize has around 10.45% more airflow than the Torque Drive.

-2. Larger dirt volume: Dyson says the Outsize has 50% more dirt capacity with 0.5 gallons (or 1.89 liters), which is one of the highest of any cordless vacuum I’ve tested so far.
+2. Larger dirt volume: Dyson says the Outsize has 50% more dirt capacity—0.5 gallons (or 1.89 liters) —which is one of the highest of any cordless vacuum I’ve tested so far.

 3. Detachable battery: All Outsize options have a detachable battery.